greduan/domain-container/SPEC.md

 ## Functional spec

-**NOTICE: Please ignore the Technical spec below for now, the spec is not yet at a point where that is relevant.
-Please only read this Functional spec.
-Below the Technical spec there are other things to read though, just FYI.**

 The module will provide a Neon class called ModelsWrapper.

 This class, at instantiation, will take on Knex instance, an object with